- #standwithUkraine New

 - Lawyers Profiles

-PhD in Economics, Lawyer, LLM, Managing Partner, AMBER Law Company
+PhD in Economics, LLM, Managing Partner, AMBER Law Company, Attorney at law, Honored Lawyer

 Semen Khanin possesses practical experience in the areas of finance and banking law, currency regulation and control matters, investment operations, taxation.
 He is the managing partner of the AMBER Law Company, providing comprehensive legal support for business.
 AMBER Law Company is represented abroad by its two branches in Cyprus and Israel.